GIlunga/GIlunga.github.io/content/index.md

 - If you want to know more about me, see the [[About]] page
 - If you want to reach out to me, then see my [LinkedIn](https://www.linkedin.com/in/gilunga/)
 - If you want to see the code for this website, then see my [Github](https://github.com/GIlunga) (and check out [quartz](https://github.com/jackyzha0/quartz)!)
-- If you want to see my work in progress collection of ML papers and notes, then see the papers section (or use the search function ).
-There is also a list of the most recent updated articles below
+- If you want to see my work in progress collection of ML papers and notes, then see the papers section.
+Alternatively, use the search function or the table with the most recent articles below.
 - If for some reason you made it here and are interested in photography instead of machine learning, then see my [portfolio](https://gilunga.myportfolio.com/)